Techtonica/techtonica.org/README.md

 ## Deployment to DreamHost

-Make sure you branch off develop, if you want to make changes.
+The below instructions describe how to deploy your feature branch once it has been tested and your PR has been approved.
+Make sure your feature branch was branched off of develop.

 a. push changes to new branch